jankotanime/calendarz/README.md

 ## Features:
 - Date management using `chrono`.
-- Event management, with data stored in a CSV file.
+- Event management (adding and deleting), with data stored in a CSV file.